-Julie Jolly Rose brings over a decade of healthcare policy and higher education advocacy experience to her senior policy position at Lewis-Burke.
-Ms. Rose works closely with clients to advance their academic medicine portfolios by closely monitoring legislative and regulatory development and providing strategic analysis and advice on issues relating to the implementation of the healthcare reform law, patient care and improvement, changes to Medicare and Medicaid payment policies and/or practices, graduate medical education, delivery of healthcare and regulatory policy that impacts teaching hospitals.
+Julie Jolly Rose brings over 15 years of healthcare policy and higher education advocacy experience to her senior policy position at Lewis-Burke.
+Ms. Rose works closely with clients to advance their academic medicine portfolios by closely monitoring legislative and regulatory development and providing strategic analysis and advice on issues relating to a range of healthcare issues, including Medicare and Medicaid payment policies and/or practices, graduate medical education, healthcare delivery, mental and behavioral health policy, federal support for health professions education and training, and regulatory policy that impacts teaching hospitals.

 Ms. Rose received her Bachelor’s degree in Political Science from Missouri State University.